Hop til indhold

 Average interest rate in brief

-With an average interest rate plan, you receive the interest rate that PFA fixes on an ongoing basis (the deposit interest rate), which is based on the average historical and expected returns seen over a number of years.
-In this way, the annual fluctuations in the actual return are evened out, and PFA’s investment return will therefore not directly influence the interest added to your savings.
+With an average interest rate plan, you will receive an interest rate on your deposit which is fixed by PFA on an ongoing basis.
+The deposit interest rate reflects the average historical and expected return seen over a number of years.
+This way, the annual fluctuations in the actual return are reduced.
+Therefore, PFA’s return on investment in a given year will not directly influence the return that you receive on your pension plan in the year in question.
 The deposit interest rate is reported to the Danish Financial Supervisory Authority, and it is fixed once a year as a minimum.
-Regardless of the deposit interest rate, you will always, as a minimum, receive the guaranteed minimum payout (guaranteed benefits) for your plan.
+Regardless of the deposit interest rate, you will always, as a minimum, receive the guaranteed minimum payout (guaranteed benefits) for your pension plan.

 No influence on investments